ttrevorreese/Boolean-Hooligans/README.md

 ## Installation
 - *In progress*

+## Bug Reporting
+If there are any bugs or issues with the program or installation, please use the issues tab located within this GitHub repository.
+This will make it easy for user communication with us developers, as we will be able to locate the bug(s) and try to create a solution as fast as possible.

 ## Programming Languages and Tools
 <img align="left" alt="JavaScript" width="26px" src=https://github.com/devicons/devicon/blob/2ae2a900d2f041da66e950e4d48052658d850630/icons/javascript/javascript-original.svg style="padding-right:10px;"/>
 <img align="left" alt="MySQL" width="26px" src=https://github.com/devicons/devicon/blob/2ae2a900d2f041da66e950e4d48052658d850630/icons/mysql/mysql-original.svg style="padding-right:10px;"/>